antonynavarro/csc470-fall2024/assignments/final/README.md

    - A single “Start Game” button.

 2. **Car Selection Pop-Up**:
-   - Displays car stats (speed, health points, design).
+   - Displays car stats (speed, health points, visual).
-   - Includes a button to confirm the purchase.
+   - Includes a button to confirm the purchase or decline.

 3. **Mission Acceptance Screen**:
    - Mission description and reward details.
-   - Accept button.
+   - Accept and Decline buttons.

 4. **In-Game HUD**:
    - **Health Meter**: Shows the car's health.
    - **Money Counter**: Displays the player’s current balance.
+   - **Main Menu Button** To go back to the main menu

 5. **Win/Lose Screens**:
    - A win screen when the Lamborghini is purchased.